maptiler/maptiler-geocoding-control/README.md

 ## Quick start

-Install the Geocoding unsing `npm`
+Install the Geocoding control unsing `npm`:

 ```shell
 npm install --save @maptiler/geocoding-control @maptiler/sdk
 ```

-Use the component in your mapping application
+Use the component in your mapping application:

 ```js
 import * as maptilersdk from "@maptiler/sdk";